Year of the Dog serial novel

 Mari had been planning to convert the staff office area into her living quarters.
 She could install a partition near the door to create a small entry hall that would then lead into the main room.
 The principal's office would be a small bedroom, with barely room for a bed and nightstand, and a chest of drawers would need to be placed outside the room, but it would be a very large living space, almost the size of her mother's living room and dining room combined.
 Mari's own house hadn't been very large, either, so this would not be too much of a step down for her in terms of space.

 There was some rude graffiti on the walls and door to the principal’s office, but structurally they seemed intact and would be fine with a new coat of paint.
 The floor also seemed solid.
 The glass front door had been cracked, but the windows looked to be in better shape here than in the rest of the property.

-Mari was just inspecting the last classroom, which looked to have been an old storeroom, when she suddenly heard a sound from the room next door, which she’d just left.
-A room that should have been empty.
+Mari returned to the front to inspect the last classroom, which looked to have been an old storeroom, when she suddenly heard a sound from the room next door.
+A room that should have been locked and empty.
 It sounded suspiciously like the door handle rattling, then the creak of the door opening.

 And she was armed with nothing more threatening than a donut box.

 Her heart hammered, and she wished she still had Pepper with her.
 The dog would have at least barked to alert her if someone entered the school grounds, although he tended to be a bit of a coward despite his aggression toward men.
 After barking and snapping for a few minutes to reassure the male that he was a big scary dog, he’d then typically run away and hide.

 She scanned the storeroom and found only a broken mop handle.
 When she picked it up, she was reassured by the weight, although the rough wood threatened to jab her with countless splinters.